21 awesome LGBTQ+ movies about high school

 Where to watch: Tubi

-Talk about wish fulfillment the movie!
-What queer kid in small town America wouldn't want Broadway stars to descend on their home town and turn it into a musical in support of thier gay love!
-But seriously this one is so cute.
+Talk about wish fulfillment in the movie!
+What queer kid in small-town America wouldn't want Broadway stars to descend on their hometown and turn it into a musical in support of their gay love?
+But seriously, this one from producer and director Ryan Murphy is so cute and features an all-star cast including Meryl Streep, Nicole Kidman, Ariana DeBose, and Tracy Ullman.

 Where to watch: Netflix